 – “MIX” is the mix of DRY signal and the output of reverb tank.
 It has CV control

-This configuration allows to feedback “WET” signal back to the module via “IN2” either a straight feedback of passing through other modules before coming back to IN2.
+It is possible to feedback the “WET” signal back into the module via “IN2” in either a straight feedback path or after passing through other modules before returning to “IN2”.

-It features a high pass filter at the input of the tank to control the tone of the reverberations and an eventual saturation of the spring when we are doing a feedback.
+The module also features a high-pass filter at the input of the tank to control the colour of the reverberation and to tame saturation that may be created in the spring during feedback.

-There is a built-in Vu-meter at “WET” output to visualize level and eventual saturation of the signal.
+Finally there is a built-in VU meter connected to the “WET” output to visualise the level and saturation of the signal.

 – Current needs: +12V: 51mA, -12V: 34mA